CUTR-at-USF/usf-mobullity/README.md

   This is an internal service used by OTP to read vehicle positions and trip updates converted from the Bullrunner AVL system (Synchromatics).

   It requires the Bullrunner GTFS data to be stored in `bullrunner-gtfs/` one level below the JAR file.
+Additionally, a file `key.txt` should also be in a folder one level below the JAR file and should contain the API key for the Syncromatics API.

   * To build: